Aristotle’s Nicomachean Ethics: What It Teaches Us About the Good Life Today

 Socrates

-Directive or non-directive?
+Directive or non-directive questioning?

 The challenge with using the Socratic method is that the questioner needs to be very self-aware.
 The direction of the dialogue can be swayed by the questioner and they can sway the direction and emphasis of the dialogue.
 The person initiating the question naturally takes on a leading role.
 The Socratic method allows the questioner to subtly challenge certain ideas, evoke particular thoughts or get the subject to establish a particular logical viewpoint.
 This can be done in either a directive or non-directive way.